 Description

 The 1730 is a Z80 CPU card with a Z84C0008VEC processor and 64kB of SRAM.
-This card uses a USB interface to upload code from a hex file into 64K of flash that is then programmed into the SRAM at each power up cycle.
-The SRAM is then loaded using DMA after which the bus is released and reset de-asserted to allow the Z80 to operate normally.
+This card uses a USB interface to upload code from a hex file into 64K of flash.
+After upload and after power cycling, the SRAM is programmed using DMA.
+When SRAM programming is complete the bus is released and the Reset# signal is de-asserted to allow the Z80 to operate normally.
+The clock is supplied from a 8MHz crystal oscillator or can be provided by the USB controller in a range from DC to 8MHz.

 Features